ultranoise/nodeMCU-OSC/README.md

 1) Copy all these source files to a folder in your computer

-2) Run Arduino and install the library WiFi (Standard arduino library)
+2) Run Arduino.
+Go to Sketch > Include Library and install the "WiFi (Built-in)"

 3) If it is the first time you work with a nodeMCU board and Arduino: